masp01/SUBII-Trace/README.md

-This repository is specialized for data from a previous experiment.
+This repository is specialized for data from a previous experiment performed at Syracuse University.
+Some of that data is included as an example.
-If you would like to adjust this code for your own data, please contact me at masp01@syr.edu
+If you would like to adjust this code for your own data, please contact me at masp01@syr.edu Syracuse University BioInspired Institute - https://bioinspired.syr.edu/

 Set up supervised biofilm tracing from scratch
 ----------------------------------------------